Dark and Darker Cleric Guide

 - Wizard Staff

-Once you get a chance, make sure to upgrade your Wizard Staff with a Spell Book.
+Cleric’s start with a Spell Book, which is perfect for the class!
 For physical Weapons, we recommend using a Mace or Morning Star and a Heater shield.
-Heater Shields have a Best in Slot split between size. mitigation, and movement speed.
-Learning to block with your shield can provide a massive increase to your survivability as a cleric in Dark and Darker.
+Heater Shields have a Best in Slot split between size, mitigation, and movement speed.
+Learning to block with your shield can provide a massive increase to your survivability as a Cleric in Dark and Darker.

-All Attribute gear is great to find, especially for cleric.
+All Attribute gear is great to find, especially for clerics.
 Knowledge is important as it allows you to slot Higher Tier Spells using Spell Memory.
 Will increases your spell power, including your healing abilities.
+Magical Healing increases the raw healing output of the Cleric and should not be underestimated.

 How To Play Cleric in Dark and Darker